HarshaKy/learn-node.js/README.md

 day 8: almost finished weather app. take an address string from user and get location info using geocode api, then use that info to get weather info using darksky.net

 day 9 and 10: finished weather app and starting express

+day 11: started off with express. used handlebars, partials, and helper